The Grand Budapest Hotel: Cast

-Other cast members included Larry Pine as Mr. Mosher, Milton Welsh as Franz Müller, Giselda Volodi as Serge's sister, Wolfram Nielacny as Herr Becker, Florian Lukas as Pinky, Karl Markovics as Wolf, Volker Michalowski as Günther, Neal Huff as Lieutenant, Bob Balaban as M. Martin, Fisher Stevens as M. Robin, Wallace Wolodarsky as M. Georges, Waris Ahluwalia as M. Dino, Jella Niemann as the young woman, and Lucas Hedges as a pump attendant.
+Other cast members included Larry Pine as Mr. Mosher, Milton Welsh as Franz Müller, Giselda Volodi as Serge's sister, Wolfram Nielacny as Herr Becker, Florian Lukas as Pinky, Karl Markovics as Wolf, Volker Michalowski as Günther, Neal Huff as Lieutenant, Bob Balaban, Fisher Stevens, Wallace Wolodarsky, and Waris Ahluwalia as M. Martin, M. Robin, M. Georges, and M. Dino, the Society of the Crossed Keys concierges, Jella Niemann as the young woman, and Lucas Hedges as a pump attendant.

 Production

 Development

 Drafting of The Grand Budapest Hotel story began in 2006, when Wes Anderson produced an 18-page script with longtime collaborator Hugo Guinness.
 They imagined a fragmented tale of a character inspired by a mutual friend, based in modern France and the United Kingdom.
-Though their prototype led to a roughly 12-minute-long cut, the Anderson–Guinness collaboration stalled when the two men were unable to coalesce a uniform sequence of events to advance their story.
-By this time, Anderson had begun researching the work of Austrian novelist Stefan Zweig, with which he was vaguely familiar.
+Though their work yielded a 12-minute-long cut, collaboration stalled when the two men were unable to coalesce a uniform sequence of events to advance their story.
+By this time, Anderson had begun researching the work of Austrian novelist Stefan Zweig, with whom he was vaguely familiar.
 He became fascinated with Zweig, gravitating to Beware of Pity (1939), The World of Yesterday (1942), and The Post Office Girl (1982) for their fatalist mythos and Zweig's portrait of early twentieth-century Vienna.
 Anderson also used period images and urbane Europe-set mid-century Hollywood comedies as references.
-He ultimately pursued a historical pastiche with an alternate timeline, disillusioned with popular media's romanticism of pre-World War II European history.
+He pursued the idea of a historical pastiche out of ambivalence to Hollywood's depiction of pre-World War II European history.
 Once The Grand Budapest Hotel took definite form, Anderson resumed the scriptwriting, finishing the screenplay in six weeks.
 The producers tapped Jay Clarke to supervise production of the film's animatics, with voiceovers by Anderson.

 Anderson's sightseeing in Europe was another source of inspiration for The Grand Budapest Hotel's visual motifs.
 The writer-director visited Vienna, Munich, and other major cities before the project's conception, but most location scouting began after the Cannes premiere of his coming-of-age drama Moonrise Kingdom (2012).
 He and the producers toured Budapest, small Italian spa towns, and the Czech resort Karlovy Vary before a final stop in Germany, consulting hotel staff to develop an accurate idea of a real-life concierge's work.